Illuminating the Dark Sector: Understanding Modified Gravity Signatures with Cross-Correlations of Gravitational Waves and Large-Scale Structure: Description of the cosmological observables

 In \autoref{fig:Cls_muSigma} we examine the $\mu\Sigma$CDM framework, defined by a standard $\Lambda$CDM background and by modifications to clustering and lensing encoded in the functions $\mu$, defined in Eq.~\eqref{eq:mu} and $\Sigma$, defined in Eq.~\eqref{eq:Sigma}.
-The angular power spectra shown in the figure are computed for $\mu_{0}=0.64$ and $\Sigma_{0}=0.61$, values close to the upper limits quoted in Table~IV of \citep{DESY3}.
+The angular power spectra shown in the figure are computed for \cdlt{$\mu_{0}=0.71$ and $\Sigma_{0}=0.19$, values corresponding to the $3\sigma$ upper limits quoted in the 3rd column of Table~IV in \citep{DESy3_MG}}.
 We consider the predictions for all auto- and cross-angular spectra in three redshift bins, and display the fractional difference with respect to the $\Lambda$CDM predictions.
-Overall, we find that the fractional deviations can reach several orders of magnitude depending on the observable, demonstrating that angular power spectra are sensitive to deviations from the standard cosmology, highlighting the constraining power of this multi-probe analysis as test of GR.
-Also, a few notable trends emerge from the \autoref{fig:Cls_muSigma}.
+Overall, we find that the fractional deviations can reach several orders of magnitude depending on the observable, demonstrating that angular power spectra are sensitive to deviations from the standard cosmology, highlighting the constraining power of this multi-probe analysis as test of GR. \cdlt{We stress that the large amplitudes arise because we intentionally assume relatively large deviations from $\Lambda$CDM, adopting values of $\mu$ and $\Sigma$ close to their current upper bounds in order to illustrate the sensitivity of the angular power spectra to departures from GR.} Also, a few notable trends emerge from the \autoref{fig:Cls_muSigma}.
 The WL and GW-WL panels show almost identical fractional differences across all redshift bins.
 This is related to the definition of the lensing as an integrated quantity.
 As a consequence the contributions arise from the entire line of sight rather than from a single redshift slice.
 In the $\mu\Sigma$CDM framework, the modification entering through $\Sigma$ produces an almost uniform rescaling of the signal in every tomographic bin.
 As a result, the lensing-related observables respond in a nearly bin-independent way.
 In contrast to lensing, the clustering observables (GCph and GW-NC) display redshift-dependent fractional differences.
 This is expected, since these probes are sensitive to the matter density fluctuations at the specific redshift of each tomographic bin rather than to an integrated quantity.
 The parameter $\mu$ alters the growth of structure, so its effect varies with the redshift at which the density field is observed and with the scales probed by each angular spectrum.
-As a result, clustering observables respond much more strongly to departures from GR and exhibit pronounced bin-to-bin variations, making them particularly sensitive to the growth-related aspects of modified gravity.
+As a result, clustering observables respond much more strongly to departures from GR and exhibit pronounced bin-to-bin variations, making them particularly sensitive to the growth-related aspects of modified gravity. \cdlt{Also, we notice that around $\ell=40$ the relative percentage difference shows a peak in the GCph$\times$GWC spectra.
+After comparing the shape of the spectra in the $\Lambda$CDM scenario with the one computed in the $\mu\Sigma$CDM scenario, we notice that the overall shape is not affected while there is a difference in the amplitude in the 6-th redshift bin around $\ell=40$.
+We conclude that this can be addressed to a numerical issue in the integration}.
 As already seen in \autoref{fig:Cls_plot}, the spikes visible in some of the cross-correlations are associated with sign changes in the corresponding angular power spectra and are enhanced by the logarithmic scale; however, they occur at multipoles beyond those considered in our analysis and therefore do not affect our results.